abhishekayu/webSecure-storage/README.md

 # webSecure-storage 🔒

 **webSecure-storage** is a simple-to-use package that provides a secure way to store data in various storage mediums such as local storage, session storage, cookies, and indexedDB.
-It employs encryption techniques to safeguard data and prevents common attacks while also offering features like validating **HMAC keys**.
+It employs encryption techniques to safeguard data and prevents common attacks while also offering features like validating **Verifying keys**.

 ## Features

-- **webSecure-storage** provides more secure operations to customize data storage and retrieval by offering passcode, HMAC key, algorithm, compression, and expiry time, and simpler default operations for storage.
+- **webSecure-storage** provides more secure operations to customize data storage and retrieval by offering passcode, HMAC key, algorithm, compression, and expiry time, and Similar default operations for storage.
 - Additionally, this package provides a simple way to get events of local storage, session storage, cookies, and indexedDB to detect changes in storage, handle expired data, and get/set data from storage.
 - Algorithm supported: **AES**, **DES**, **RC4**, **Rabbit**, **RabbitLegacy**, **TripleDES**, **EvpKDF**, **PBKDF2**, and **RC4Drop**.